 This question “what is good and what is evil” is often at the forefront of Amélie Nothomb’s works.
 It’s a necessary question, but it is one that will no doubt make you uncomfortable.
 As this is my fourth Amélie Nothomb novel, the tension between defining right and wrong, and good and evil can be present in many different incarnations.
 Honestly, it’s fascinating to think about, and a little maddening at the same time.

 At any rate, once again “BRAVO AMÉLIE NOTHOMB!” for a unique, eccentric, surreal, thought-provoking novel.
-I would recommend this book to older Hunger Games fans who are looking for something similar without being a young adult novel, dystopian literature fans, and of course, fans of the brilliant Amélie Nothomb.
+I would recommend this book to older Hunger Games fans who are looking for something similar, yet more mature.
+And of course, for fans of the brilliant Amélie Nothomb.

 Final Rating: B